troysalt/troysalt.github.io/_posts/2019-12-19-QGIS-ChromeOS.md

 - 'ctrl + shift + v' will paste text
 - 'esc' will exit insert mode
 - ':wq' + 'enter' will save and exit the Apt sources list
-- 'esc' and type ':q!' if you think you messed up
+- 'esc' and type ':q!' to exit and discard changes

 Add the following text to the last two lines and save and exit the Apt sources list.